Control Synthesis for Stability and Safety by Differential Complementarity Problem

 Our first contribution is a formulation of control synthesis with CLF stability and CBF safety constraints as a \emph{Differential Complementarity Problem} (DCP).
 A DCP is composed of an ODE subject to complementarity constraints:

-where $\bfa \perp \bfb$ means that $\bfa$ and $\bfb$ are orthogonal vectors, i.e., $\bfa^{\top} \bfb = 0$.
-DCPs belong to a broader class of problems, known as differential variational inequalities \cite{pang2008dvi}.
-Complementarity problems have been utilized to model combinatorial constraints in nonlinear optimization \cite{scheel2000mathematical} or hybrid dynamics in mechanical systems with contact \cite{posa2014direct}.
+where $\bfa\perp \bfb$ means that $\bfa$ and $\bfb$ are orthogonal vectors, i.e., $\bfa^{\top} \bfb = 0$.
+Complementarity problems are used to model combinatorial constraints in nonlinear optimization \cite{scheel2000mathematical} or hybrid dynamics in mechanical systems with contact \cite{posa2014direct}.
 We formulate a DCP in which the closed-loop dynamics are subject to constraints that certain control terms are activated only when the state may violate the CLF or CBF conditions.

 Our second contribution is an analysis of the closed-loop system equilibria, showing that our CLF-CBF-DCP controller can eliminate undesired equilibria on the safe set boundary that CLF-CBF-QP methods encounter (see Fig.~\ref{fig: pre}).
 We prove that our controller is Lipschitz continuous, ensuring existence and uniqueness of solutions, and show that the set of undesired equilibria can be restricted to a small subset of the safe set boundary by choosing a sufficiently large control gain parameter.
 A related work in the DCP literature is Camlibel et al. \cite{camlibel2007lyapunov}, which derives conditions for Lyapunov stability of linear DCP.
-Hybrid model predictive control for multi-contact systems, modeled as a discrete-time variant of DCP called a linear complementarity system, was developed by \cite{aydinoglu2022real}.
-While DCP formulations have strong potential to capture switching behavior in dynamical systems, they have not yet been used for safe control design.
+While DCP formulations have potential to capture switching behavior in dynamical systems, they have not yet been used for safe control design.
 This paper introduces a new idea to model the mode switch between stability and safety satisfaction as a DCP.